simplicitesoftware/documentation/docs/documentation/core/system-parameters-list.md

 **Description**

-Slack service configuration (to be overriden as a disposition parameter)
+Slack service configuration (to be overridden as a disposition parameter)

 ### `SMS_SERVICE`